nayeonk/itpwebdev/notes-and-assignments/notes/499/node-in-simple-terms.md

 > "What do a t-shirt and a computer program have in common?
 They are both composed of many threads!
 While the threads in a t-shirt hold the shirt together, the threads of a computer program allow the program to execute sequential actions or many actions at once."

 Because __the browser is single threaded__, it can only execute one thing at a time.
-If we made our AJAX requests blocking, the browser event loop could not process any other user events and actin and our applications would not be very responsive.
+If we made our AJAX requests blocking, the browser event loop could not process any other user events and our applications would not be very responsive.

 Now that we understand non-blocking I/O in the browser, let's look at JavaScript on the server.